Shimizu-Technology/crab_daddy_frontend/docs/pushover_integration.md

 # Pushover Integration

-This document describes the integration of Pushover notifications into the Hafaloha frontend application.
+This document describes the integration of Pushover notifications into the Crab Daddy frontend application.

 ## Overview

 Pushover is a service that makes it easy to get real-time notifications on your Android, iPhone, iPad, and Desktop devices.
-The Hafaloha application integrates with Pushover to send notifications to restaurant staff when new orders are placed, ensuring they're immediately aware of incoming orders even when not actively monitoring the admin dashboard.
+The Crab Daddy application integrates with Pushover to send notifications to restaurant staff when new orders are placed, ensuring they're immediately aware of incoming orders even when not actively monitoring the admin dashboard.

 ## Features